Customized Exercise Programming – Multiple Myeloma

 - Avoid squat test because of compression fractures

 - Modified Thomas Test confirms tight hip flexors and quads on both sides.
-Tom is overwhelmed with the combination of Frank’s treatment, side-effects, and physical assessment as well as his concern for spinal cord compression.
+Tom is overwhelmed with the combination of Jan’s treatment, side-effects, and physical assessment, as well as his concern for spinal cord compression.
 He is not sure where to begin.

 I started by compiling my own notes and breaking everything down for him one step at a time.

 **Keep in mind that the long-term risk of osteoporosis, diabetes, damage to the heart, lungs, and kidneys, and risk of future cancers is elevated due to chemotherapy and adjuvant medications.
-Therefore, a proper balance of strength training, cardio, and weight and stress management is critical for survivorship and quality of life.
+Therefore, a proper balance of strength training, cardio, and weight and stress management are critical for survivorship and quality of life.

 **Because spinal cord compression is a concern with patients with MM you must be aware of any sudden changes in cognition, mobility, and reflexes and have them contact their doctor IMMEDIATELY if they are symptomatic.
 The sooner it is diagnosed, the better the long-term prognosis.

-If you are in need of assistance with a special-needs or physically-challenged client, you can get Andrea Leonard’s help in with custom exercise programming.
+If you are in need of assistance with a special-needs or physically-challenged client, you can get Andrea Leonard’s help with custom exercise programming.